AMWA-TV/ms-05-01/docs/Components.md

 NCA is based on two interrelated models:

-- The **control model**, which describes the mechanisms of NCA control, and the repertoire of elementary NCA control functions used to describe Device control elements.
-This includes the class definitions and methods.
+- The **control model**, also called the **NCA Framework**, which describes the mechanisms of NCA control, and the repertoire of  NCA control and monitoring functions.
+The control model is specified as a set of control classes.
+These classes are defined in the Web IDL language, in the file [NC-Framework.webidl](nc-framework.webidl).

-- The **Device model**, which describes how control and management model elements are instantiated and configured to create the control API that a Device exposes to the network.
+- The **Device model**, which describes how control and management model elements are instantiated and configured to create a Device's network control API.
+Definitions of particular Device models and Device model elements are contained in JSON files known as _**blockspecs**_.
+The JSON schema defining the blockspec format is in the file [NC-Blockspecs.json](NC-Blockspecs.json).

-The Device model is concerned _only_ with Device control and management APIs, and not internal implementation structures of NCA-compliant products.
+These models are concerned _only_ with defining Device control and monitoring APIs,  not with internal implementation structures that lie behind those APIs in NCA-compliant products.

-NCA defines both the Device model and the control model in object-oriented terms.
-Thus:

-- The control model defines a set of **control classes** (or just **classes**) that can be used to construct **control objects** (or just **objects**);
-- The Device model describes how those classes are instantiated and configured to form Devices.

-In this document, control class names will be prefixed by " **nca**", e.g. " **ncaSwitch**" might be the name of a control class that exports an API for controlling a switching function.
+In this specification, standard control class names are prefixed by " **nca**".
+For example, " **ncaSwitch**" is the name of a control class that defines an API for controlling a switching function.

 ## Classes, objects, and APIs

-In NCA, each object has its own control API.
+In NCA, each control object has its own control API.
 The signature of each object's API is completely defined by the class of which it is an instance.
 The complete API of a Device is exactly equal to the union of the APIs of all the objects it contains.

 Thus, if a Controller knows all the objects in a Device, and if it knows the definitions of the classes of which those objects are instances, then it knows the Device's complete API.

-In many cases, Controllers will have been custom-built for Devices they control, and will therefore have the required object and class information _a priori._ However, NCA provides rich mechanisms for controllers to acquire such information from public registries and from the devices themselves.
+In many cases, Controllers will have been custom-built for Devices they control, and will therefore have the required object and class information _a priori._ However, NCA provides rich mechanisms for controllers to acquire such information from the devices themselves, and/or from public online sites.

 ## Protocols

-A controller needs a control protocol to access control APIs.
-The definition of control protocols is outside the scope of this architecture specification, but protocol definitions are clearly required for the models to be useful.
+A Controller needs a control protocol to access Device control APIs.
+NCA's Control Model defines APIs abstractly, leaving their realizations in protocols to separate specifications.

-NCA's control model defines APIs abstractly, but leaves their physical specification to subsequent protocol design phases.
-Future protocols may implement control APIs in various ways, but all API implementations will share the parameters and semantics defined by the models.
+The document [NC-Protocol](Protocol.md) defines a JSON-encoded Remote Procedure Call (RPC) protocol for NCA.
+Future protocols may implement control APIs in other ways, but all of them will share the same properties, methods, events, and semantics, as defined by the Control Model.

-A future phase of the NCA project will define one or more control protocols.